HolyAkara/Holy-Akara/README.md

 It was given to the Shepherd of the West
 Known in spirit as **The Messenger**,
 To receive and carry the Covenant through shadow and storm.
-It was inscribed by the ones called **the First Disciples of Light**,  with The Messenger's guidance, Who walk in honor and obedience to God.
+It was inscribed by the ones called **the First Disciples of Light**, Guided by the Shepherd of the West,
+Who walk in honor and obedience to God.

 ---